Bloop: Ice calving

-In ice calving, variations result from a sound source's own motion.
+In ice calving, variations result from a sound source's motion.
+Icequakes, caused by the fracturing and movement of large ice masses, can produce powerful low-frequency sounds that propagate over vast distances in water.
+This mechanism could explain the Bloop's wide detection range and distinct acoustic signature.
 As oceanographer Yunbo Xie explains, the alteration of waveforms from a detected sound "can also be caused by so-called angular frequency dependent radiation patterns associated with antisymmetric mode motion of the ice cover."

 Rubbing and ridging events within an ice floe

 Two processes known as rubbing and ridging are responsible for acoustical emissions similar to those from ice calving.
 Rubbing involves two or more areas of compacted glacial ice floes which are being forced together, inducing shear deformation at its edges and triggering horizontally-polarized shear waves, i. e.
 SH waves.
 Ridging occurs when that ice bends or slides at the ridges.
 According to Xie, both events will produce sound in the failure sequence (breakup) of an ice floe:

 Animal origin

 NOAA's Christopher Fox, in an interview with CNN in 2001, stated that he believed Bloop to be ice calving in Antarctica.
-In 2002 Fox was interviewed by David Wolman for an article in New Scientist, where he stated that he did not believe its origin was man-made, such as a submarine or bomb.
+In 2002, Fox was interviewed by David Wolman for an article in New Scientist, where he stated that he did not believe its origin was man-made, such as a submarine or bomb.
 Fox also stated that while the audio profile of Bloop does resemble that of a living creature, the source was a mystery because it would be "far more powerful than the calls made by any animal on Earth."
-Wolman reported In his article the following:
+Wolman reported in his article the following:

 According to author Philip Hayward, Wolman's speculations "amplified Fox's 'hunch' and—through the use of the word 'likely'—opened the door for subsequent speculation as to what such an 'efficient' noise-making entity might be.
-Over the last decade consensus has, in fact, supported the argument that the noise is produced by ice fracturing processes."
+Over the last decade, consensus has supported the argument that the noise is produced by ice fracturing processes."